maladroitthief/knowledge-base/computer-engineering/Data-Oriented-Design.md

 generic in how it is used.
 Transformations can be generic, but the ordering and selection of those transformations is literally the solution to the problem.

+## Principles

+- The purpose of all programs, and all parts of those programs, is to transform data from one form to another.
+- If you don't understand the data you do not understand the problem.
+- Conversely, understand the problem by understanding the data.
+- Different problems require different solutions.
+- If you don't understand the cost of solving the problem, you don't understand the problem.
+- If you don't understand the hardware, you cannot reason about the cost of solving the problem.
+- Everything is a data problem.
+Usability, maintenance, debug-ability, etc.
+  Everything.
+- Solving problems you probably don't have creates more problems you definitely do.
+- Latency and throughput are only the same in sequential systems.
+- Where there is one, there are many.
+Manage the most common issue first.
+- The more context you have, the better you can make the solution.
+Don't throw away data you need.
+- Software does not run in a magic fairy aether powered by the fevered dreams of Computer Science PhDs.
+- Reason must prevail.

+## Three big lies

+The following lies in Computer Engineer will result in the following problems:

+- Poor performance
+- Poor concurrency
+- Poor optimize-ability
+- Poor stability
+- Poor test-ability

+### Software is a platform

+Hardware is the platform.
+Different hardware requires different solutions.
+Target a finite set of hardware platforms.

+### Code should be designed around the model of the world

+Confuses two problems, the maintenance and understanding the properties of data.
+We want to allow changes to our access to the data, but this should not be confused with understanding data properties necessary for solving problems.
+At the cost of slightly better maintenance, we make problems very difficult to solve.
+World modeling implies a relationship between real data and transforms.
+In real life a chair is a chair, but in terms of data transforms these models are only superficially similar.
+A physicsChair, staticChair, and a breakableChair share almost nothing in common with one another.
+World modeling leads to monolithic, unrelated data structures and transforms.

+We should not be engineering by analogy or story-telling.
+We should be engineering by engineering.

+### Code is more important than data

+The only purpose of any code is to transform data.
+The programmer is fundamentally responsible for the data, not the code.
+The programmers job is not to write code, it is to solve data transform problems.

+Only write code that has direct, provable value that transforms data in a meaningful way.
+Understand the data to understand the problem.
+There is no ideal abstract solution to the problem.

+You cannot future proof.
+Code does not last forever.
+The problem will fundamentally change over time.

 ## Data is not the problem domain

 The interpretation and context of the data should not be part of the data.
 The